Pcat0/Games-And-Stuff/README.md

 # Games And Stuff
-GAmes And Stuff is a gethub page that you guessed it, has games and stuff on it.
+Games And Stuff is a gethub page that you guessed it, has games and stuff on it.